ChrisLewisX/Notes/README.md

 # Notes
-A series of notes and cheat sheets
+A series of notes, links and cheat sheets